Frequently Asked Questions

 Elementary/Middle dismissal Monday-Thursday is from 3:15-3:40 and on Friday from 1:45-2:10.
 Parents are given tags to put on the dashboard of their car and names will be called as the cars enter the parking lot and drive through for pick up.
 All elementary students remaining in the classroom at the end of dismissal will be taken to After School Care.
 High school students will wait in the high school lobby and watch for their ride.
 High school dismissal begins at 3:30 Monday – Thursday and 2:00 on Fridays.

-Before care for Pk-8th grade goes from 7:15 – 7:45 and the cost is $3.75 per student.
-Students should go to the entrance near the auditorium to meet the Before Care staff member.
+There is no Before care for Pk-8th grade.
+Doors open at 7:45.
+Students should go to the entrance near the auditorium to meet a Staff member.
 After School Care is provided for Pre-K – 8th grade.
 It begins directly after dismissal and ends at 6:00 p.m.
 Monday-Thursday and 5:00 p.m. on Fridays.
 When Daylight Savings Time ends from November 4 to March 8, ASC will end at 4:00 p.m. on Friday.
 The time on Fridays will return to 5:00 p.m. after March 8.

 Dial the direct ASC line at 240-883-3540.